SeniorGroup-22-23/Wing/Backend/README.md

 # Running the Backend Locally
 start database from postgres app.

-migrate database to set it up with all the data.
+migrate database to set it up with all the data. (will take awhile)
 `vapor run migrate` (in project directory) answer 'y' to "Would you like to continue?"